Trevor Rabin scores Grudge Match

 Conductor Gordon Goodwin and the strings

-You've only seen 11 images - click here for 23 more scoring session images for this film!
+You've only seen 11 images - click here for 23 more scoring session images for this project!